Wall Street Pummels Pure Storage Inc. (PSTG) After Recent Earnings Report

 PSTG’s Market Performance

-PSTG stocks went down by -0.87% for the week, with a monthly jump of 3.51% and a quarterly performance of -2.45%, while its annual performance rate touched 1.22%.
-The volatility ratio for the week stands at 3.85% while the volatility levels for the past 30 days are set at 4.65% for Pure Storage Inc..
-The simple moving average for the period of the last 20 days is 4.88% for PSTG stocks with a simple moving average of 12.17% for the last 200 days.
+PSTG stocks went down by -7.14% for the week, with a monthly drop of -3.98% and a quarterly performance of -7.75%, while its annual performance rate touched -1.59%.
+The volatility ratio for the week stands at 3.66% while the volatility levels for the past 30 days are set at 4.08% for Pure Storage Inc..
+The simple moving average for the period of the last 20 days is -3.51% for PSTG stocks with a simple moving average of 2.98% for the last 200 days.

 Analysts’ Opinion of PSTG